Antonmuellerp2b/pac2200-monitoring/README.md

 ## After starting up the project, open Grafana in browser

-- Adress for default port
 ```
+# adress for default port
 localhost:4300
 ```